FAIRplus/the-fair-cookbook/content/recipes/reusability/miappe.md

 #### Step 1.2: Register sample material at BioSamples

 This is done in general through JSON API ([Python](https://github.com/PBR/elixir-fondue-datathon/tree/master/test_data_set/BioSamples/scripts/python) and [Shell](https://github.com/PBR/elixir-fondue-datathon/tree/master/test_data_set/BioSamples/scripts/shell) commands are also available).
-Refer to the official [documentation](https://www.ebi.ac.uk/biosamples/docs/references/api/submit#_submit_a_sample) for the complete details.
+Refer to the official [documentation](https://www.ebi.ac.uk/biosamples/docs/references/api/submit#_submit_a_sample) for the complete details, for training material and slides regarding this refer to {footcite}`fondue_datathon`.
 Here is the proposed procedure:

 1. Create a user account